elemental/elemental-web/source/doc-dev/core/environment.rst

 .. note::

-   The following call stack manipulation routines are only available in non-release builds (i.e., PureDebug and HybridDebug) and are meant to allow for the call stack to be printed (via :cpp:func:`DumpCallStack`) when an exception is caught.
+   The following call stack manipulation routines are only available in non-release builds (i.e., Debug) and are meant to allow for the call stack to be printed (via :cpp:func:`DumpCallStack`) when an exception is caught.